libertymutual/herman/docs/standaloneBrokeredServices/Lambda_Functions.md

 ## <span class="underline">Function Triggers</span>

-The Herman broker currently does not support provisioning any Lambda triggers.
-Lambdas deployed in this pattern either must be invoked via the AWS API/SDK, or triggers must be deployed as separate cloudformation stacks.
-If there's a trigger type that you want to see here, feel free to implement it and send a pull request!
+The Herman broker currently supports provisioning a single scheduled cloudwatch event as a trigger.
+See `scheduleExpression` parameter above.